-Ironically, plenty of people hang on to some for of security blanket or ‘ship’.
-Here are the big ones:
+Ironically, plenty of people hang on to some form of security blanket or ‘ship’.

 Are you willing to burn a ship?
 That means eliminating the escape hatch, safety valve, or parachute.
 As comforting as having such an escape may be, there are times when you have to get rid of the escape mechanism so that you proceed without fear, doubt, or skepticism.

-Having the escape plan gives you the chance to make a half-hearted attempt to succeed, knowing all the while that at the first sign of trouble you can pull the rip cord and make the escape.
+Having the escape plan gives you the chance to make a half-hearted attempt to succeed, knowing all the while that at the first sign of trouble you can pull the ripcord and make the escape.

 Sadly, I’ve known too many couples who enter into marriage with a stated position that “if it doesn’t work out, we can always get a divorce”.
-While I am not a legalist on the topic of divorce, I do believe that making that option too easy is a sure fire way to make a self-fulfilling prophecy.
+While I am not a legalist on the topic of divorce, I do believe that making that option too easy is a sure-fire way to make a self-fulfilling prophecy.

 So back to Captain Cortés and your work team.
-If you are the supervisor of your team, what ships have been docked nearby that will allow your whole team to escape of things start going wrong?
+If you are the supervisor of your team, what ships have been docked nearby that will allow your whole team to escape if things start going wrong?
 Have you, as their leader found ways to make it clear that the ships have been burned?

-Being the leader and giving the command to burn the ships may be the toughest command you give.
+Being the leader and giving the command to burn the ships may be the toughest command you ever give.
 I’m guessing Cortés slept with one eye open for quite some time after he first gave the order and watched the ships go up in flames.
 You too may suffer from the fear of the team’s reaction to the command, but it may be the best thing you could ever do for them.